Equidistribution of partial coverings from closed geodesics: Volumes of partial coverings

 In the non-compact case special care has to be given to the parts of the partial coverings high in the cusps.
-This is a well-known phenomena in dynamical systems (see e.g. \cite[Sec.
-5]{EinLindMichVenk12}) and is often referred to as \emph{non-espace of mass}.
-In our case this follows by a geometric argument comparing hyperbolic lengths and volumes. \begin{prop} Let $\Cc_1,\Cc_2,\ldots $ be a sequence of collections of closed geodesics equidistributing in the unit tangent bundle $\Gamma\backslash \PSL_2(\R)$ and let $\mathfrak{a}\in \mathbf{C}(\FF)$ be a cusp of the fundamental polygon $\FF$.
-Then there exists $Y_0>0$ such that for every $Y\geq Y_0$ there exists $n_0(Y)\geq 1$ such that the following holds:
+This is a well-known phenomena in dynamical systems (see e.g. \cite[Sec.\ 5]{EinLindMichVenk12}) and is often referred to as \emph{non-escape of mass}.
+In our case this follows by a geometric argument comparing hyperbolic lengths and volumes.
+To set it up, let $Y>0$ and define the \emph{horostrip of height $Y$} as

-where the cuspidal regions are defined as in eq. (\ref{eq:cuspidalzone}). \end{prop} \begin{proof} By conjugation we may reduce to the case $\mathfrak{a}=\infty$ and for $Y$ sufficiently large, with the cuspidal region defined in eq. (\ref{eq:cuspidalzone}).
-In this reduction we are using that the implied constant is allowed to depend on $\FF$.
-To simplify notation we write $\FF(Y):=\FF_\infty(Y)$.